open-cogsci/osdoc/content/tutorials/aps-tutorial.md

 You don't need to add anything to the 'Correct response' field: If you leave it empty, the variable `correct_response` will be used by default (if your enter, say, '[cresp]', the variable `cresp` would be used instead).
 In the 'Allowed responses' field, enter 'z;m' to indicate that all keys except `z` and `m` should be ignored.
 In the 'Timeout' field, add an appropriate timeout value, such as '5000' (ms).

-:--
-cmd: figure
+%--
+figure:
+ id: Fig16
-src: 16.png
+ source: 16.png
+ caption: |
-caption: The `keyboard_response` item.
+  The `keyboard_response` item.
---:
+--%

 <div class='info-box' markdown='1'>